netwrix/pingcastle/README.md

 ## Build

-PingCastle is a c# project which can be build from Visual Studio 2012 to Visual Studio 2022
+PingCastle is a c# project which can be built from Visual Studio 2012 to Visual Studio 2022.

 ## Features & Bugs